Chapter 7: Flotsam

 "Hey, it's my fault I didn't realize sooner that the operative in Manila wasn't Outcome," Aaron confessed, his eyes scanning the horizon.
 Marta dropped her hands and looked back at him blandly.

 "Really," he assured her as his mind calculated the distance between the land he had spotted and the boat.
-"I shouldn't have assumed he was a surviving agent of Outcome, kept active only for clean up and terminated on mission accomplished."
+"I shouldn't have assumed he was a surviving agent of Outcome, kept active only for clean up, then terminated on mission accomplished."

 "You only assumed that, though, because I didn't inform you that I didn't recognize him from the program.
 Am I right?"